0xStarlight/Windows-Wifi-password-extractor/README.md

 </p>

 ## Windows-Wifi-password-extractor
-This python program will display all SSID usernames and SSID passwords you once connected to with your laptop
+This python program will display all SSID usernames and SSID passwords you once connected to your laptop

 ## How to run the program